Unmortgage/Data-Engineering-Test/README.md

 ----------------------

 - Tests!
-  - please include any instructions and/or dependencies that we will need in order to run your tests.
+  - please include any instructions and/or dependencies that we will need in order to run your tests,
-  - we would like to see unit tests
+  - we would like to see unit tests,
   - and any data quality checks that you may find adequate
 - We work with git for version control, please include your .git folder when you compress this folder and send it back to us - You should feel free to